GEO-BON/bon-in-a-box-pipeline-engine/README-user.md

 ## Running the servers locally
 Prerequisites :
 - Git
 - A github account, with an SSH key registered.
 See [Adding a new SSH key to your GitHub account](https://docs.github.com/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
-Make sure your SSH key does not have a password.
 - At least 6 GB of free space (this includes the installation of Docker Desktop)
 - RAM requirements will depend on the scripts that you run.
 - **Windows:**